Details: Monyash Walk

 Start and End Point Grid Ref SK15006, Nearest Postcode DE45 1JH, /// ending.corkscrew.buzz

 Map Ordnance Survey Explorer OL24

-This lovely walk takes you out of the pretty village of Monyash on the Limestone Way, through classic White Peak scenery.
-It passes through part of Cales Dale, lined with twisted, moss-covered trees, before following the stunning Lathkill Dale past the source of the River Lathkill, where it springs forth from a cave.
+This lovely Monyash walk circular takes you out of the pretty village of Monyash on the Limestone Way, through classic White Peak scenery.
+It passes through part of Cales Dale, lined with twisted, moss-covered trees, before following the stunning Lathkill Dale past the source of the River Lathkill, where it springs forth from a cave in wet weather.
 From there the route heads up through the wide open countryside of Bagshaw Dale before returning to Monyash.

 This is a walk of 4 miles.
 There are gates, steps, stiles and squeeze stiles.
 The terrain is very uneven in some places through the dales, although there are no steep ascents or descents.
 Some parts of the walk may be wet underfoot after periods of heavy rain.
 You may encounter cows on this route.
 Street parking in Monyash is free, but please park with consideration for residents.
 There are no toilets or refreshments en route, although there is a wonderful dog-friendly pub and a lovely tearoom in the village at the start/end point.
 Allow around 2 hours to complete this walk at a moderate pace.